toumorokoshi/greyhawk-language/notes/vm.md

 execution.

 * it has the ability to execute functions
-* it contains the context of the modules (scopeInstances) to import
+* it contains the context of the modules (environmentInstances) to import

-## The Scope
+## Environment

+The environment is named as such to remove any ambiguity in it's implementation: it is not based on Stack Frames, nor is it a representation of scope.

-The scope is basically an archetype for an actual set of registers that code can interact with.
+The environment is basically an archetype for an actual set of registers that code can interact with.
 It contains information about:

 * it's parent